Home security statistics 2026

 By feature

-The total cost of a home security system will be influenced by any additional equipment added to its base package, like motion and glass break sensors, indoor and outdoor cameras, video doorbells, environmental sensors, smart lights, smart locks and other home automation features.
+The total cost of a home security system will be affected by additional equipment added to its base package, like motion and glass break sensors, indoor and outdoor cameras, video doorbells, environmental sensors, smart lights, smart locks and other home automation features.

 Professional installation vs. DIY installation

-- Professional installation: The cost of professional installation may range from around $100 to $200, depending on the home security company and size of the system.
-This does not include costs for equipment or monitoring.
-Depending on the company, installation costs may be included with the price of a monthly contract or paid upfront.
+• Professional installation: The cost of professional installation may range from approximately $100 to $200, depending on the home security company and size of the system.
+This does not include equipment or monitoring costs.
+Depending on the company, installation fees may be included with the price of a monthly contract or paid upfront.

-- DIY installation: Self-install packages may require the consumer to purchase equipment and a subscription upfront.
+• DIY installation: Self-install packages may require the consumer to purchase equipment and a subscription upfront.
 The full cost of a security system may range from less than $100 to more than $2,000, depending on the company and the number of devices selected.
-Financing options are also available, so you can break up the cost into affordable monthly payments.
+Financing options are also available, up the fee into affordable monthly payments.

 Why do people get a home security system?